NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 - **NuGet CLI**: use the [nuget restore](../tools/cli-ref-restore.md) command, which restores packages listed in the project file or in `packages.config`.
 You can also specify a solution file.

 - **MSBuild**: use the [msbuild -t:restore](../reference/msbuild-targets.md#restore-target) command, which restores packages packages listed in the project file (PackageReference only).
-Available only in NuGet 4.x+ and MSBuild 15.1+, which are included with Visual Studio 2017. `nuget restore` and `dotnet restore` both use this command for applicable projects.
+Available only in NuGet 4.x+ and MSBuild 15.1+, which are included with Visual Studio 2017 and higher versions. `nuget restore` and `dotnet restore` both use this command for applicable projects.

 - **Visual Studio Team Services**: When creating a build definition on Team Services, include the [NuGet restore](/vsts/build-release/tasks/package/nuget#restore-nuget-packages) or [.NET Core Restore](/vsts/build-release/tasks/build/dotnet-core#restore-nuget-packages) task in the definition before any build task.
 This task is included by default in a number of build templates.